VLM-SFD: VLM-Assisted Siamese Flow Diffusion Framework for Dual-Arm Cooperative Manipulation: Experiments

 \paragraph{Real-world Setup} As shown in Fig.~\ref{fig_setup}, we employ two \emph{Franka Research 3} robotic manipulators along with an external \emph{Intel RealSense D435i} RGB-D camera mounted in front of the manipulation platform, providing RGB-D images as observations.
 The positions of all objects are randomly initialized within the robot workspace to ensure task diversity.

 \paragraph{Task Definition and Dataset Collection} We collect training data by human demonstrations.
-Specifically, we adopt four challenging cooperative tasks following the baselines~\cite{zhao2023learning,chi2023diffusion}: \begin{itemize} \item \textit{Put X into Pot:} The object specified by the instruction should be placed into the pot after removing the lid, and then the lid should be replaced on the pot. \item \textit{Packing:} Multiple objects specified by the instruction should be picked up and placed into the box for packing. \item \textit{Pouring:} The can and container (cup or bowl) specified by the instruction should be picked up and moved to the proper work position, then pour the liquid from the can into the container, put down the can and container to their original position. \item \textit{Pulling Drawer \& Placing:} Pull the specified drawer open, pick the specified object and place it into the drawer, then close the drawer. \end{itemize} Fig.~\ref{fig:exp_traj} provides examples of each task.
+Specifically, we adopt four challenging tasks following the baselines~\cite{zhao2023learning,chi2023diffusion}: \begin{itemize} \item \textit{Put X into Pot:} The object specified by the instruction should be placed into the pot after removing the lid, and then the lid should be replaced on the pot. \item \textit{Packing:} Multiple objects specified by the instruction should be picked up and placed into the box for packing. \item \textit{Pouring:} The can and container (cup or bowl) specified by the instruction should be picked up and moved to the proper work position, then pour the liquid from the can into the container, put down the can and container to their original position. \item \textit{Pulling Drawer \& Placing:} Pull the specified drawer open, pick the specified object and place it into the drawer, then close the drawer. \end{itemize} Fig.~\ref{fig:exp_traj} provides examples of each task.
 These tasks can be categorized into two types of dual-arm collaboration: synchronous (e.g., \textit{Packing}) and asynchronous (e.g., \textit{Put X into Pot}, \textit{Pouring}, and \textit{Pulling Drawer \& Placing}).
-All manipulated objects are rigid or non-prehensile.
+All manipulated objects are rigid or minimally deformable.
 For each task, we collect only 10 episodes of human demonstrations involving 3 distinct objects to be manipulated within a cluttered environment.
+On average, the demonstration lengths are about 120 frames ($\approx$ 4.8 seconds at 25 FPS).
 The workspace contains numerous distractor items, requiring the robot to accurately identify the object specified by the language instruction while avoiding collisions during manipulation.

 \paragraph{Training Details} Following Im2Flow2Act~\cite{im2flow2act}, we modify and extend AnimateDiff~\cite{animatediff}, an advanced text-to-image diffusion model, into the proposed siamese architecture and fine-tune it on our dataset.

-We adopt the AdamW~\cite{adamw} optimizer with a learning rate of 0.0001 and a weight decay of 0.01, training the model for a total of 4500 epochs.
+We adopt the AdamW~\cite{adamw} optimizer with a learning rate of 0.0001 and a weight decay of 0.01.
 To enable efficient fine-tuning, we employ LoRA~\cite{lora} with a rank of 128.
 Input images are resized to $224\times224$ before being fed into the model.
+The training was conducted on a server node equipped with two Intel Xeon Gold 6326 processors and two NVIDIA A100 40GB GPUs.
+The total training time was approximately 60 GPU hours on this setup.

 \paragraph{Baseline Methods} To present the performance of the proposed framework, we conduct the comparison experiments with two advanced dual-arm cooperation baselines: \begin{enumerate} \item \textit{Action Chunking Transformers (ACT)}~\cite{zhao2023learning}.
 ACT proposes a low-cost imitation learning method, which designs a transformer architecture that combines a Conditional Variational Auto Encoder to predict robot actions from visual inputs. \item \textit{Diffusion Policy (DP)}~\cite{chi2023diffusion}.
 DP formulates robot behavior as a conditional denoising diffusion process within a transformer-based diffusion network, enabling the generation of high-dimensional robot action sequences from images. \end{enumerate}